 First, what is a title loan, and why would anyone need one?
 The simple answer is a Car Title Loan is a way to borrow money using your vehicle as collateral.
 Sometimes they are called Title Pawns, Pink Slip Loans, Registration Loans, and Auto Title Loans.
 They are all very similar loans secured by your vehicle.

-You borrow money using your vehicle as collateral for the loan.
-This makes title loans secured loans, which makes them very easy to qualify for.
+Car Title Loans allow you to borrow money using your vehicle as collateral for the loan.
 Keep in mind, however, that this means if you default, the lender can repossess and sell your vehicle to recover the cost of the loan.
 This means it is very important to make sure your income can support the payments for the loan.
-We’ll cover this in more detail.
+We’ll cover this in more detail later.

 Additionally, lenders tend to complicate the loan agreements with terms and conditions that can end up costing a significant amount of money.
 Remember, we’ll discus how to get the best title loan as part of our how to get a title loan guide.